meowarts/nekometrics/readme.md

 ### 3. Set up environment variables

-Create a `.env.local` file in the root directory by copying `.env` and configuring the required values.
+Create a env (here, `.env.local`) file in the root directory by copying `.env` and configuring the required values.

 ```bash
 cp .env .env.local
 ```

-Edit the `.env.local` file with your local environment configurations (e.g., MongoDB connection details, API keys).
+Edit the env file with your environment configurations (e.g., MongoDB connection details, API keys).

 ### 4. Start the development server